 Jelmer Vos spent the 2012-13 academic year at the International Research Center "Work and Human Life Cycle in Global History," at Humboldt University in Berlin.
 Professor Vos worked on his project on the kingdom of Kongo under early colonial rule (1860-1914), while gathering weekly with a collection of Research Fellows dedicated to labor history in different parts of the world.

-Maura Hametz has won the Baker Burton Award from the European Section of the Southern Historical Association in honor of her 2012 book, In the Name of Italy: Nation, Family, and Patriotism in a Fascist Court (Fordham University Press).
+Maura Hametz has won the Charles E. Smith Prize from the European Section of the Southern Historical Association in honor of her 2012 book, In the Name of Italy: Nation, Family, and Patriotism in a Fascist Court (Fordham University Press).

 Annette Finley-Croswhite and Brett Bebber presented "Studying the Holocaust at Old Dominion University: Engaging Students with the Ramifications of Ethical Failure" for a Town-N-Gown program on Thursday, 3 October 2013.